Tulsi Farming Guide:

 Basil or Sacred Tulsi is an excellent shrub and known as “queen of herbs” belongs to the family of “Lamiaceae”.
 This plant has been cultivated for centuries in India for multiple uses.
 Tulsi plant is a very sacred plant and worshiped by many Indians.
 Most of the Indians grow these plants in their houses and worship this plant.
-This plant leaves are also used in the production of oil.
-The oil of Tulsi plant has about 72% eugenol and is comparable to clove oil.
+These plant leaves are also used in the production of oil.
+The oil of the Tulsi plant has about 72% eugenol and is comparable to clove oil.
 Eugenol is mainly used in cosmetics, perfumes, pharmaceuticals.
-This plant leaves are also used to make “Tulsi tea”.
+These plant leaves are also used to make “Tulsi tea”.
 This plant also has many medicinal properties which made this plant popular.
 The parts of Tulsi generally used are its leaves, seeds & dried roots.
 This plant is being used in Ayurvedic medicines.
 Commercial/Organic cultivation of basil crop is picking up in India on a very large scale.

 Health Benefits of Tulsi: